Brandon-Hosier/Univeristy_Churn_Project/README.md

 ## Project Development Process

-The project was developed iteratively, starting with data exploration and cleaning, followed by model development and evaluation.
+The project was developed iteratively, progressing through key stages including data cleaning, exploratory data analysis, model development, and evaluation.

-Due to the nature of the work being conducted locally in Jupyter Notebook, commits have been structured retrospectively to reflect the development stages of the project.
+Due to the development being carried out primarily in a local Jupyter Notebook environment, version control was managed through a structured Kanban workflow to track progress, task completion, and development stages over time.

-Regular progress was made throughout the project, including:
-- Data cleaning and preprocessing
-- Exploratory data analysis
-- Model development and comparison
-- Model evaluation and interpretation

-Version control was primarily managed locally (via a KANBAN board) during development, a GitHub repository was created in the final stages to present the project artefact and report.
+A GitHub repository was created in the later stages of the project to present the final artefact and supporting documentation.
+Commits were organised to reflect the major phases of development, providing a clear overview of the project structure.

+This approach ensured consistent progress tracking and organisation throughout the project lifecycle.